magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39195-add-to-cart-button-is-inactive-on-the-category-page.md

 ## Issue

-Add to Cart button is inactive on the Category Page when the redirect to cart is enabled.
+The Add to Cart button is inactive on the Category Page even if the redirect to cart is enabled.

 <ins>Steps to reproduce</ins>:

 1. Go to **Stores** > Settings > **Configuration** > **Sales** > **Checkout**.
-1. Expand the Shopping Cart section.
+1. Expand the **Shopping Cart** section.
-1. Set "After Adding a Product Redirect to Shopping Cart" to Yes.
+1. Set the **After Adding a Product Redirect to Shopping Cart** to Yes.
-1. Visit Category Page.
+1. Visit the Category Page.

 <ins>Expected results</ins>:

-Add to Cart is active on Category Page.
+**Add to Cart** is active on Category Page.

 <ins>Actual results</ins>:

-Add to Cart button inactive on Category Page.
+**Add to Cart** button inactive on Category Page.

 ## Apply the patch

 To apply individual patches, use the following links depending on your deployment type:

 * Adobe Commerce or Magento Open Source on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
-* Adobe Commerce on our cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.
+* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading